SAFE EXIT

 International Impact

-Over the years, CBIM has reached boys and young people in countries across Africa, Australia, and India, in addition to the United States.
-It has been recognized by the World Health Organization within their “Seven Strategies for Ending Violence Against Children.”
+The program also has been recognized by the World Health Organization within their recommended “Seven Strategies for Ending Violence Against Children.”